 Bank access at the lake is very easy to come by, including availability of an accessible fishing platform appropriate for anglers with disabilities.

 The deeper northern half of the lake is likely to be better for trout, especially in warmer weather, and has wide-open casting.

 You can also launch a small craft at Walter Wirth, under human power or an electric motor (no gas motors allowed).
 A float tube or pontoon would work great.

 Slowly trolling flies or lures should result in good catches here when the trout are in.

 Walter Wirth also has a fair fishery for warmwater species, with populations of largemouth bass, bluegill, brown bullhead and white crappie.

-Anglers also have reported catching large channel catfish here.
+Anglers also have reported catching large channel catfish here, though usually not many.
 (For more about this type of fishing, read our popular Best Catfish Fishing in Oregon.)